 THE WORLD CUP is being played in Africa this year, and it’s about time.
 African players have been prominent in global club football for decades now -- as many as 1,000 of them play in Europe -- and only a bureaucratic inside job ensured that the 2006 tournament went to Germany when South Africa had been widely expected to get the nod from FIFA, the governing body of world soccer.
+In its embarrassment, FIFA promised the 2010 finals to Africa, and the growing excitement on the continent is palpable.

 JOHANNESBURG – Defeat for Ghana couldn’t come heavier than today’s match against Uruguay, losing 4 – 2 on penalty shootouts after strongly demonstrating their superiority to their adversaries.
 Winning was a must for Ghana, after all, they were the last African team in the tournament, the first ever being played in the African soil.